Nicholas Rule

 Principal Investigator

-Dr. Rule is Professor of Psychology and presently serves as the department Chair.
-He completed Ph.D. and M.S. degrees at Tufts University and an A.B. at Dartmouth College.
-Formerly a Tier-II Canada Research Chair, Dr. Rule has received a number of awards, including early career awards from the International Social Cognition Network, the International Academy for Intercultural Research, the Ministry of Research and Innovation of Ontario, as well as the Sage Young Scholars Award from the Foundation for Personality and Social Psychology.
-He formerly served as Acting Chair of the Psychology Department, as Interim Vice-Dean, Undergraduate in the Faculty of Arts & Science, and is Editor-in-Chief of the Journal of Experimental Social Psychology.
+Dr. Rule is Professor of Psychology and presently serves as Dean of the University of Toronto Mississauga.
+He completed Ph.D. and M.S. degrees at Tufts University and an A.B. at Dartmouth College and held a Tier-II Canada Research Chair from 2010-2020.
+He is a member of the Royal Society of Canada’s College of New Scholars and has received a number of awards, including early career awards from the International Social Cognition Network, International Academy for Intercultural Research, Ministry of Research and Innovation of Ontario, as well as the Sage Young Scholars Award from the Foundation for Personality and Social Psychology.
+He has served in various administrative roles across the University of Toronto and editorial roles in his field, including his current position as Editor-in-Chief of the Journal of Experimental Social Psychology.
 For more information about Dr. Rule's research interests, please click on the Research link above or browse his Publications.

 POSTDOCTORAL RESEARCHERS